Page Reviewed / Updated - Jan. 2019

 In addition to in-home support services, this waiver offers a unique benefit called Monitored In-Home Caregiving (MIHC), which can loosely be compared to adult foster care.
 Under MIHC, a family member or friend can move in to the care recipient's home and get paid to provide care.
-The alternative option exists as well, where the elderly individual moves into a friend or younger family member's home (such as their adult child) and that individual receives compensation for providing care.
+The alternative option exists as well, where the elderly individual moves into a friend or younger family member's home (such as his/her adult child) and that individual receives compensation for providing care.
+Even spouses can be compensated for providing care under MIHC.
 However, it’s important to note that the caregiver must adhere to the rules set forth by the Department of Health and Hospitals (DHH) and be approved as a MIHC service provider.

 Unfortunately, a waiting list to receive services exists.
 In Louisiana’s Medicaid language, this is referred to as a Request for Services Registry (RFSR).
 A complicated prioritization process exists for the wait list.
 It is not simply ‘first come, first serve.’
 Persons experiencing abuse or neglect receive the highest priority.
 Other conditions that increase priority include a diagnosis of Lou Gehrig's disease (Amyotrophic Lateral Sclerosis), a lack of benefits from other Louisiana Medicaid waiver programs, and those individuals currently residing in nursing homes and who are able to return home with services via the Community Choices Waiver.